Reviews You Can Rely On

 Measured Length (collapsed) 35.75 in

 The totes Clear Bubble is a fun, niche type of umbrella with excellent rain protection.
-We often find ourselves wanting to hide into the depth of a canopy but do so at the expense of visibility.
+We often find ourselves wanting to hide in the depths of a canopy but do so at the expense of visibility.
 The clear plastic resolves that dilemma by allowing you to still see your surroundings even when tucked inside.
 The depth and shape allow for the most thorough rain protection of the bunch.

 In addition to being on the longer and heavier side of the spectrum, the materials used aren't the most confidence-inducing as far as long-term use goes.
 The hook handle is made of plastic, and the ribs are quite thin.
 Ease of use also isn't particularly high with this model, as the manual slide can easily pinch the hands.
 Still, the totes Clear Bubble is good for casual use to and from your destinations, and we appreciate its fun and useful style.
 If style is your thing, but you don't want the clear bubble look, consider umbrellas like the SY Compact Automatic, which comes in an array of patterns and colors.